scrowder1172/ConferenceFriends/README.md

-# Conference Friends
-Ever attended a conference or meetup and then can't remember who you met?
-This app gives you the ability to create a contact and add a photo so that you never forget a friendly face again!

 # Milestone Project: ConferenceFriends

 ## Hacking With Swift milestone project

 This is a milestone project in Paul Hudson's 100 Days of SwiftUI course.
 The project creates an iOS app that allows the user to document friends met at a conference event.
-The app generates a QR code that the user can share with other friends to quickly get added into their friends list.
+The user can add a photo from their library and reocrd the location of the meeting.

 ## Course Link